 The atmosphere was decidedly masculine, with only two women present throughout the whole night.
 When someone brought this up, they were comforted that Martin Sellner says women only join late in a branch’s development.

 This gender imbalance sometimes made for an uncomfortable environment, with members undermining one another in a manner not exclusive to but particularly common in far-right male circles.
 Members would make fun of Ben Jones’s unique facial hair, calling him “Wolverine”, and Ben would take this out on others.
 In particular, he would target his ridicule at one of the more socially awkward activists, who later told me he found this bullying extremely uncomfortable and degrading.
-Ben would also make fun of Scott Williams, a Welsh activist whose height contrasted absurdly with Jones’ lanky frame.

 The night was winding down, and after a brief flurry of excitement over Joel’s failed coke deal, we said our goodbyes.

 Colin Robertson’s attendance had provoked shock from GI’s European leaders, who had not even been told that their request had been ignored.
 In response, Ben Jones issued a statement, justifying the appearance as the “free exchange of ideas.”

 In a furious private Telegram message to his fellow European leaders, Martin Sellner wrote: “Ben disregarded our common opinion, that GI UK should no [sic] invite the Youtuber Millenial [sic] Woes to their official conference.”

 Sellner continued: “He does not care about our opinion at all.
 All european GIs are beeing [sic] held hostage by him and have to hope that his decisions are not hurting our cause too much. […] He does not act as part of our movement, so he cant be part of our movement.”